alexisNorthcoders/p5_snake_game/README.md

    - server now updates the position of the food eaten without creating a new food
 - ✅ Initial load of the page often times won't connect to the ws and requires refreshing the page ( client or server problem?)
    - Fixed by moving socket logic outside of setup()
-- 🚨 Fix colors not being set on waiting room and breaking the game
+- ✅ Fix colors not being set on waiting room and breaking the game
-- Debug drawing grids
+- ✅ Debug drawing grids ( scale factor needs to be multiple of canvas size)
 - Fix scale factor UI (text too big, or too small)